LucaCasamayor/LucaCasamayor/README.md

-## Hi there 👋
+# 👋 Hi, I'm **Luca Casamayor Porto**

- **Full Stack Developer Trainee / Jr | Programming Student at UTN-FRC**
+Full Stack Developer Jr · Programming Student at **UTN-FRC**

-###  About Me
-I'm an organized and supportive person who enjoys both studying and playing video games.
-I’m passionate about technology and continuous learning, always looking to grow as a **Full Stack Developer**, though I feel most comfortable working on the **backend**.
+My main goal is to keep improving as a developer and grow professionally in the software field.
+I enjoy working on projects that involve solid business logic and clean architecture, applying agile methodologies such as **Scrum** to achieve clear, maintainable results.

+If I had to describe myself, I’d say I’m **organized**, **curious**, and **driven by learning**.
+I love studying and discovering new technologies that can make development more efficient and meaningful.
+Creating useful tools and solving real problems through software is what keeps me motivated every day.

 ---

-### 🎯 Current Goals
-My main goal is to graduate as a **Higher Technician in Programming** and keep growing professionally in the software development field.
-I'm currently seeking my first opportunity to work in the industry, where I can apply my skills and continue learning from real-world challenges.

----

-### 💻 Technical Skills
+### 💻 Tech Stack
-- **Backend:** Java, Spring Boot, Node.js, C#, Entity Framework, ADO.NET
-- **Frontend:** Angular, HTML, CSS, JavaScript, TypeScript
-- **Databases:** MySQL, MongoDB, Redis
-- **Tools:** Git, GitHub, Docker, Postman
+**Backend:** Java · Spring Boot · Node.js
+**Frontend:** Angular · HTML · CSS · JavaScript
+**Databases:** MySQL · MongoDB
+**Tools:** Git · GitHub · Docker · Postman
-- **Methodologies:** Agile / Scrum
+**Methodologies:** Agile / Scrum

----

-###  What I Like Building
-I enjoy developing projects that involve **business logic and complex rules**, following clean architecture principles and agile methodologies like **Scrum**.
-Creating useful things and solving problems through technology motivates me every day.

----

-### Projects
--  **Clinical Laboratory Management System**
-  *Full stack application built with Java, Spring Boot, Angular, and Docker.*

--  **TEG Game (Risk-style strategy game)**
-  *A game with turn-based logic, backend API, and Angular frontend.*

 ---